voting-tools/pref_voting/paper/paper.md

 For sampling profiles according to standard probability models, `pref_voting` interfaces with the `prefsampling` package.
 In addition, `pref_voting` contains functions for sampling other types of `edata` listed above, as well as functions for enumerating such objects up to certain equivalence relations.

-## Aggregation methods
+## Social choice mechanisms

-Several classes of aggregation methods are built into `pref_voting`:
+Several classes of social choice mechanisms are built into `pref_voting`:

 - `VotingMethod`: given `edata`, outputs a list of candidates, representing tied winners;
 - `ProbVotingMethod`: given `edata`, outputs a dictionary whose keys are candidates and whose values are probabilities;
 - `SocialWelfareFunctions`: given `edata`, outputs a ranking of the candidates.

-Dozens of aggregation methods are implemented in `pref_voting` and organized into standard groups identified in voting theory, e.g., positional scoring rules, iterative methods, margin-based methods (weighted tournament solutions), cardinal methods, etc.
+Dozens of such functions are implemented in `pref_voting` and organized into standard groups identified in voting theory, e.g., positional scoring rules, iterative methods, margin-based methods (weighted tournament solutions), cardinal methods, etc.

 ## Axioms

-The `pref_voting` package also contains an `Axiom` class for functions that check whether an aggregation method satisfies a given axiom with respect to some `edata`.
-Each axiom comes with a `has_violation` method that checks whether there is at least one violation of the axiom by the aggregation method for the given `edata`, as well as a `find_all_violations` method that enumerates all such violations with the relevant witnessing data.
+The `pref_voting` package also contains an `Axiom` class for functions that check whether a social choice mechanism satisfies a given axiom with respect to some `edata`.
+Each axiom comes with a `has_violation` method that checks whether there is at least one violation of the axiom by the mechanism for the given `edata`, as well as a `find_all_violations` method that enumerates all such violations together with relevant data.
 Axioms are divided into several well-known groups from voting theory, e.g., dominance axioms, monotonicity axioms, variable voter axioms, variable candidate axioms, etc.

 ## Analysis

-Finally, `pref_voting` comes with functions that facilitate the analysis of aggregation methods, such as producing data on the frequency of axiom violations in elections generated using one of the available probability models.
+Finally, `pref_voting` comes with functions that facilitate the analysis of social choice mechanisms, such as producing data on the frequency of axiom violations in elections generated using one of the available probability models.

 # Acknowledgements